 Homeownership has been one of the fastest ways to build wealth in the U.S., but property taxes can eat away at the appreciation of these assets, which slows wealth creation, or worse, subtracts from it, leaving these families further behind or forcing them out of the city.

 With careful planning and a firm commitment, Baltimore City’s tax rate can be cut substantially, its tax base broadened, its fiscal position strengthened and its communities made more equitable.
-Significantly lowering and then capping Baltimore City’s property tax rate in the City Charter through a referendum (or ballot initiative) this November will ensure that our property tax rates will not change with the political winds.
+Significantly lowering and then capping Baltimore City’s property tax rate in the City Charter through a referendum (or ballot initiative) in November 2024 will ensure that our property tax rates will not change with the political winds.